openpracticelibrary/openpracticelibrary/content/practice/lean-canvas.md

    Who are your early adopters of your product, specify them in terms of demographics, situation and interest.
 3. Unique Value Preposition (UVP) and High Level Concepts (HLC): \
    UVP is directed to your customer, HLC is geared to investors, which can help you pitching your product: Shazam for mushrooms
-4. 4.
-Solution Box:
+4. Solution Box:\
-5. The Solution box focuses on the key features of your product or service.
+   The Solution box focuses on the key features of your product or service.
 Ideally, each aspect of the solution comes in line with one of the previously mentioned problems.
-6. Identifying unknown mushrooms – algorithm for mushroom identification